 Most online job application portals use a tracking system that weeds out applications that don’t match a position’s job description.

 The trick to passing this preliminary stage is to ensure you include the keywords and terminology the company used in the job description in your CV and cover letter.
-For example, if you are in the fitness industry, your bio on the resume should include personal trainer info that aligns with the job requirement.

 If you find it hard to write a CV, different agencies can help you create a professional one.
 Find an agency and get a standard copy.